inpsyde/MultilingualPress-Yoast-SEO-Sync/README.md

 Have a look at the premium plugins in our [market](http://marketpress.com).

 ### Bugs, technical hints or contribute
-Please give me feedback, contribute and file technical bugs on this [GitHub Repo](https://github.com/inpsyde/MultilingualPress-Addon-Yoast-SEO/issues), use Issues.
+Please give us feedback, contribute and file technical bugs on this [GitHub Repo](https://github.com/inpsyde/MultilingualPress-Addon-Yoast-SEO/issues), use Issues.

 ### License